Plasma and the blood system supply chain

 Globally, during the COVID-19 crisis, not-for-profit blood systems and commercial plasma collectors are also calling for increased plasma collections as quickly as possible to relieve the current shortage of immunoglobulins and help meet growing demand for plasma protein products.

-In April of 2021, we were pleased to announce that, with funding from provincial and territorial governments, the next new plasma donor centres will open in Brampton and Ottawa, Ont. by spring 2022, and plans are underway for a third centre.
-These new locations will build on the success of the dedicated plasma donor centres that opened in 2020 in Sudbury, Ont. and Lethbridge, Alta. along with the Kelowna, B.C. location that opened in June of 2021.
+In May of 2022, we were pleased to announce that, with funding from governments, the next new plasma donor centres will open in Abbotsford, B.C., and St. Catharines and Vaughan, Ont. by spring 2023.
+These new locations will build on the success of the dedicated plasma donor centres that opened in Sudbury, Ont. and Lethbridge, Alta. in 2020; Kelowna, B.C. in 2021; and in Brampton, Ont. in May 2022.
+An additional plasma donor centre in Ottawa, Ont., opened its doors in June 2022.
+More centres are in the planning stages and are targeted to launch by spring 2024, for a total of 11 centres.
 Through these centres, we can collect plasma in a much leaner, more cost-effective and scalable manner than we could in the past.

 9. Commercial plasma collection in Canada